johnwcowan/r7rs-work/BlobsAndSRFI4SnellPym.md

 I didn't anticipate this being a WG1 issue, but recent interest in binary I/O on the mailing list has compelled me to write up this proposal, which I originally intended as an implementation proposal for Chicken Scheme.
-As I said, I don't think this should be in WG1, but it may offer inspiration for whatever aspects of BinaryData we *do* put in WG1.
+As I said, I don't think this should be in WG1, but it may offer inspiration for whatever aspects of [BinaryData](BinaryData.md) we *do* put in WG1.

 See ticket #50 for relevant work and decisions in this area.

 So I offer it up.

-= The Problem =
+# The Problem

 Although you can do anything with just pairs, people like having vectors for efficiency; not just simple "Oh look it goes faster" efficiency, but they have a fundamentally better big-O access characterstic for indexed operations, than the traditional linked lists of pairs.
 Many would agree that this justifies their inclusion in WG1, rather than being a mere "implementation performance hack".